 Operational efficiencies have been achieved through increased asset utilisation and the multi-skilling of offshore teams, alongside a select number of base consolidations.
 While revenue and adjusted operating margin is lower year on year, Expro’s careful approach to cost management has resulted in the company delivering an adjusted operating margin of 19.3% for the fiscal year 2017.

 Depreciation, amortization and goodwill impairment

-The company booked $220.3m of non-cash depreciation and amortization expenses and incurred non-cash impairment charges of $458.8m against its goodwill, intangible assets and $26.7m against its property, plant and equipment, resulting in a statutory operating loss of $538.1m.
+The company booked $209.3m of non-cash depreciation and amortisation expenses and incurred non-cash impairment charges of $26.9m against its property, plant and equipment, and a one-time non-recurring charge of $25m related to country risk exposure in Venezuela, resulting in a statutory operating loss of $157.3m.

-Commenting on this year’s results, Mike Jardon, CEO, said:
+Commenting on the company’s results, Mike Jardon, CEO, said:

 Notes to Editors:

-All financial numbers reported under International Financial Reporting Standards (IFRS)
+1 All financial numbers reported under International Financial Reporting Standards (IFRS).

-Adjusted EBITDA (or adjusted operating profit as reported under IFRS) is defined as operating profit excluding impairment, depreciation, amortization and other similar non-cash items, together with other items that either distort the underlying trends of the business or are not considered by management to be part of the core operations of Expro.
-Management believes that adjusted EBITDA is a useful measure of operating performance due to the significance of Expro’s long-lived assets and level of indebtedness.
+2 Adjusted operating profit (as reported under IFRS) is defined as operating profit excluding impairment, depreciation, amortization and other similar non-cash items, together with other items that either distort the underlying trends of the business or are not considered by management to be part of the core operations of Expro.
+Management believes that adjusted operating profit is a useful measure of operating performance due to the significance of Expro’s long-lived assets and level of indebtedness.

-The consolidated financial data as of and for the years ended March 31, 2016 and 2015 has been derived from Expro Holding UK 3 Limited’s audited financial statements, which have been prepared in accordance with IFRS.
+The consolidated financial data as of and for the years ended March 31, 2017 and 2016 has been derived from Expro Holding UK 3 Limited’s audited financial statements, which have been prepared in accordance with IFRS.